-All officers shall serve a term of one (1) year, aligned with the SE Uplift fiscal year beginning July 1 and ending June 30.
+All officers shall serve a term of one (1) year with terms of service starting during the November board meeting.
 Officers may be re-elected to additional terms.

 Section 3.
 Vacancies

-A. The Chair shall preside at meetings of the Board and shall be the chief administrative officer of the Board.
+- The Chair shall preside at meetings of the Board and shall be the chief administrative officer of the Board.
 The Chair shall be an ex-officio member of all committees.
-In the instance that the board elects Co-Chairs, the Co-Chairs shall share those duties.
+In the instance that the board elects Co-Chairs, the Co-Chairs shall share those

-B. The Vice-Chair shall, in the absence or incapacity of the Chair, exercise the power and the duties of the Chair.
+- The Vice-Chair shall, in the absence or incapacity of the Chair, exercise the power and the duties of the

-C. The Secretary shall be responsible for preparing minutes of the Directors’ meetings and authenticating records of the corporation.
+- The Secretary shall be responsible for preparing minutes of the Directors’ meetings and authenticating records of the

-D. The Treasurer shall review and monitor financial record-keeping, receipt of corporate funds and disbursement of corporate funds.
+- The Treasurer shall review and monitor financial record-keeping, receipt of corporate funds and disbursement of corporate

 ARTICLE VII: COMMITTEES